The essence of a Bombay Gothic Tour

-Mumbai, once fondly called Bombay, is the largest city in India, home to over 18 million people.
-The city is a melting pot of beliefs, cultures, languages and religions.
-This blending of influences extends to the city’s rich architectural legacy.
-The city is filled with architectural gems influenced by styles that include Gothic, Victorian, Indo-Saracenic, Art Deco and contemporary.
-Gothic architecture originated in India under the British Raj or Crown Rule during the mid-19th century.
-It became popular in Britain and naturally crossed over to India, where British architects chose to practice their new art form on Indian soil.
-The Gothic style is dramatic, with split facades and deep shadings, embellished with etchings and engravings, as well as multicoloured stained glass windows.
+Mumbai, once fondly called Bombay, is the largest city in India and home to over 18 million people.
+The city is a melting pot of beliefs, cultures, languages and religions and this blending of influences extends to the city’s rich architectural legacy.
+Brimming with architectural gems influenced by Gothic, Victorian, Indo-Saracenic, Art Deco and contemporary style, the ‘Victorian Gothic and Art Deco Ensembles of Mumbai’ are UNESCO World Heritage Sites.